copasi/model_replicator/examples/Gene_Regulatory_Networks/README.md

 ![Deterministic and stochastic time course of repressilator model](ex6_fig2.png)

 __Fig.
-2.__ Rough reproduction of behavior in Fig.1c of reference 1.
+2.__ Behavior of the repressilator system, roughly similar to Fig.1c of reference 1.

 ## References